 Many journalists give former Washington Post President and Publisher Philip L. Graham credit for being the first to describe journalism as "the first rough draft of history."

-It was a great day in 2013 when the Burnhaven Library asked us if we would like to receive the bound volumes of the Burnsville Current.
-You can bet we wasted no time.
+When the Burnhaven Library asked us if we would like to take charge of the Burnsville Current, you can bet we wasted no time.
 For nine years the BVC served this community; this is how it started...

 Sitting at her Birnamwood kitchen table on a muggy August day in 1975, Mary Ziegenhagen was telling her neighbor about the frustration she felt trying to find out the facts surrounding the firing of the school district's superintendent.